NowickiLukasz/premium-cocktails-ci-pp5/README.md

     - I want to be able to edit my shopping basket.
     - I want to be able to remove items from my shopping basket.
     - I want to be able to view the total amount of my basket.
-    - I want to be able to see instructions appear to notify me if I have succeeded in my intention of purchasing a product etc.
+    - I want to be able to see instructions appear to notify me if I have succeeded in purchasing a product etc.
     - I want to be able to send a message to the company if I have any queries
     - I want to be able to sign up to a news letter from the company to be able to receive updates on products.